 Another way to get into the business is by sending your work to various galleries that already show works that is kindred to your own art.
 But be prepared for lots of rejections.
 In my own experiences of trying to get a gallery as a younger artist I got a yes for every ten inquiries I sent out.
 And also do things to set yourself apart.
 I would send out packets of work with miniature replications of my paintings mounted on foam board, so the gallery could hold in their hands a small copy of one of my paintings.
 And that totally impressed people.

 Finally there is creating an online presence.
 When I first began making art one could only submit slides to galleries.
 I was constantly trying to convince galleries to allow me to send digital images, which obviously is now the standard, but at the time there was a hesitancy to change.
-The digital medium has become important and having a webpage is very important, which you most certainly should do if you haven’t already.
+The digital medium has become important and having a webpage and social media platforms is very important, which you most certainly should do if you haven’t already.
 I must have been one of the first artists to have a website since I was “online” before there was an internet, through BBS’s (Bulletin Board Systems) and then AOL and Compu-serve.
-I was quick to learn HTML and JAVA (even web animation) and was very active with promoting my art online.
+I was quick to learn HTML and JAVA and was very active with promoting my art online.
 I made sales (including to The Beastie Boy's record company who disliked the painting in real life, a testament to the fidelity of web image qualities back in the day).
 However the problem of being online was the level of saturation.
 As soon as people knew you could basically have free advertisement or connect with a subset of society online, the amount of pages devoted to a gallery or one artist or another grew beyond measure.
-It’s easy to just become a virtual needle in a haystack.
+It’s as easy to just become a virtual needle in a haystack.

-Logically speaking you cannot sale a product in a place that has no demand for such a product, so if you make abstract art in some down home place where everyone has a deer’s head mounted above their fireplace, don’t expect to succeed.
+Logically speaking you cannot sale a product in a place that has no demand for such a product, so if you make abstract art in some "down home" place where everyone has a deer’s head mounted above their fireplace, don’t expect to succeed.
 Companies spend a great deal of money into market research, so if you haven’t researched your potential market place, you’ll start at a disadvantage.
 It’s always wise to know where your work would fit in before you make the effort to court that gallery.

 BUT WHAT IS ART